As part of the Candida Cleanse challenge, you will need to make your own Sauerkraut or fermented vegetables. Want to join in? Sign up here.

 Taste a little bit of it to make sure that it’s a bit salty, but not … like… disgusting salty.

-Step 5: This is the fun part!
+Step 6: This is the fun part!
 Wash your hands really well, and get down and dirty!
 Stick your hands in your huge pot of cabbage and squish and mash it to bits!
 The aim for this squishing and mashing stuff is to work the salt throughout and get the cabbage to release its magical juices.
-Keep doing it for 15 minutes at least, until there’s a decent amount of brine.
+Keep doing it for 15 – 30 minutes, until there’s a decent amount of brine.
+You need to do this for a long time to ensure the cabbage releases it’s liquid. *This is a crucial part of making sauerkraut.
+If you don’t make enough liquid, then it is likely to cause mould.

-Step 6: Wash your hands and kraut vessels really well and then begin stuffing your cabbage into them, stopping a couple inches before the top of the jar.
+Step 8: Stuff your cabbage into the masonry jar, stopping a couple inches before the top of the jar.
 You really want to make sure you pack the cabbage as tightly as possible to get all air pockets out of it.
-Hopefully the brine has now risen above the cabbage.
+The brine should rise well above the cabbage.
+If it isn’t, remove the cabbage and do step 6 again, until more liquid is released.

 The purpose of the weight is to make sure that the cabbage stays packed and is not exposed to the air.
 You see, the awesome lacto-fermentation process that is happening to transform your salty cabbage into probiotic magic takes place in an anaerobic environment—one without oxygen.
 Bad microbes and bacteria that will spoil your food can only grow in an aerobic environment—in other words, in the presence of oxygen.